JSX

 to listen to those two events respectively.
 This corresponds much more closely to HTML's naming scheme and is much more intuitive if you come from an HTML or vanilla DOM background.

-React supports scheduling event listeners during the capture phase (in the first pass, out to in, as opposed to the default bubble phase going in to out in the second pass) by appending Capture
+React supports scheduling event listeners during the capture phase, as events first descend from the top to their target (as opposed to the bubble phase, when events ascend back out to the top), by appending Capture

 to that event.
-Mithril currently lacks such functionality, but it could gain this in the future.
-If this is necessary you can manually add and remove your own listeners in lifecycle hooks.
+Mithril.js currently has no equivalent for this.
+If you need such event listeners, you can manually add and remove your own listeners in lifecycle hooks.

 JSX vs hyperscript